readthedocs/readthedocs.org/docs/abandoned-projects.rst

   name already exists and meets notability requirements;
 * the candidate is able to demonstrate why a fork under a different name is not an acceptable workaround;
-* access statistics for the existing project indicate the project is not being heavily used; and
+* the project has fewer than 100 monthly pageviews; and
 * the maintainers do not have any additional reservations.